britishlibrary/peripleo-lanc/source_data/original/README.md

 - __Hollar__.
 A wrapped GeoJSON feature collection of 94 records.
 Point coordinates.
 Has _title_ and _transcription_ properties.
   Sometimes nested comments.
 Links and depictions.
 Seems to be an LP gazetteer (PastPlace?) with names and links.

+- __SW_Coins-Monasteries__.
+A collection of GeoJSON files, bundled with a GeoTIFF and two .KML files.
+The intent is visually to suggest some correlation between monastic sites and archaeological coin finds - quite how this might be done requires discussion. _Comment RSi: correlation between monastic sites and coin finds is definitely in the scope of the prototype.
+  Adding GeoTIFF, KML layers etc. would require a different design approach.
+It's definitely not factored into the current plan.
+  We can brainstorm what to do about it, and see if there's leftover time in the end, perhaps._

 - __VisitPlus__.
 Two sub-sets:
   - ~1.000 places as GeoJSON/LP.
 Looks similar in structure to HfA (properties: title, organization, url, description).
   - Linked Traces-style list of 100 annotations.

-- __SW_Coins-Monasteries__.
-A collection of GeoJSON files, bundled with a GeoTIFF and two .KML files.
-The intent is visually to suggest some correlation between monastic sites and archaeological coin finds - quite how this might be done requires discussion.

 ## Problems/Questions